Skip to main content

 User Guide

-What Are AI Guardrails?
+What Are Checks?

 AI coding assistants (Claude, Copilot, Cursor, etc.) are powerful but they don't know your architecture.
 They'll import a banned library, use a retired auth pattern, or skip your team's error-handling convention — and do it again next time, because they have no memory of the correction.